nastiesdi/UI.Autotests.Gerkin.TS/README.md

 > npm run update-reporter <br />

 # Usage:
-in the first terminal window in VS Code: <br />
+in the first terminal window in VS Code:  dont work, it is write to install Java<br />
 > npm run webdriver <br />

 in the second terminal window in VS Code: <br />